Course Home Page

 Quick Facts about EARTH 501

-- Author / Instructor - Eliza Richardson, Assistant Professor of Geosciences
+- Author - Eliza Richardson, Associate Professor of Geosciences

 - Overview - EARTH 501 is the first required course in Penn State's online Master of Education in Earth Sciences.
 This course will introduce you to a variety of topics from different disciplines within the Earth sciences, with the aim of piquing your interest in areas of current research being conducted here at Penn State.